 Smartphones are big these days, in every sense of the word.
 Apple used to make dinky little iPhones, and now turns out the hulking, palm-stretching likes of the new iPhone 6s Plus.
 A few weeks prior, Samsung figures some people want a bigger edition of the already quite big Galaxy S6 Edge, releasing its own + size edition.

-With no Galaxy Note 4 coming to the UK, these two phones are destined to be the main choices for anyone shopping for a new phablet.
-And, while we haven’t yet had the chance to give the iPhone 6s Plus the full review treatment (you can read our review of the Galaxy S6 Edge+ here, however) we can make some kind of judgement on which might be the better phone based purely on specs alone.
+While we haven’t yet had the chance to give the iPhone 6s Plus the full review treatment (you can read our review of the Galaxy S6 Edge+ here, however) we can make some kind of judgement on which might be the better phone based purely on specs alone.

 Want to see how the two phablets compare?
 Keep on scrollin’, friend.